sushiswap/sushi-docs/docs/Tutorials/How to Place a Limit Order.md

-# How to Place A Limit Order
+# How to Place a Limit Order

 Limit order v2 is currently deployed on Matic.
 To access the limit order feature, follow this [link](https://app.sushi.com/limit-order) and the subsequent prompts to connect your wallet to Matic.
 When you have done this, you will see that you can select a token to sell, a token to buy, and the desired conversion or limit price.
 In the image below, the user has selected the MATIC/USDC pair, and he has selected the current market price as the conversion rate of the limit order.